IbraDje/PFCM/README.md

 - Algorithm explanation : https://www.researchgate.net/publication/3336300_A_Possibilistic_Fuzzy_C-Means_Clustering_Algorithm
 - Implementation of the algorithm MATLAB : https://www.ijser.org/researchpaper/implementation-of-possibilistic-fuzzy-cmeans-clustering-algorithm-in-matlab.pdf

+Thanks for adding the reference if you use the code :
+<p>{Developped by DJEMAI Ibrahim, with TAYEB BEY Abdelmohaimene; students at the National Instiutte of Telecommunications and ICT - Oran - Algeria, supervised by Dr. Zigh Slimane}</p>

     <b>Parameters for the main function</b> (pfcm): <ul>
     <li><u>data</u>: Dataset to be clustered, with size M-by-N, where M is the number of data points and N is the number of coordinates for each data point.</li>